 Dr Catherine Carmichael is a group leader in the Centre for Cancer Research at the Hudson Institute of Medical Research, and adjunct Senior Research Fellow within the School of Clinical Sciences at Monash University.
 She completed her PhD and initial postdoctoral training at the Walter and Eliza Hall Institute between 2004-2013, before moving to the Australian Centre for Blood Diseases at Monash University in 2014.
 In early 2022 Dr Carmichael moved her laboratory to the Hudson Institute of Medical Research, where her research focuses on gaining an understanding of the molecular mechanisms that drive malignant transformation of the myeloid lineage; with the ultimate goal of identifying novel therapeutic strategies for the poorest outcome subtypes of AML.

 Dr Lev Kats (VIC)

-Dr Lev Kats is a group leader within the Translational Haematology Program at the Peter MacCallum Cancer Centre.
+Dr Lev Kats is a group leader within the Cancer Biology and Therapeutics Program at the Peter MacCallum Cancer Centre.
 He was awarded his PhD in 2009 from Monash University and completed his post-doctoral training at Beth Israel Deaconess Centre/Harvard Medical School.
 Dr Kats is interested in epigenetic regulation of haematopoiesis and leukaemia and his laboratory uses mouse models to understand how specific genes contribute to leukaemia initiation and maintenance.

 Dr Colm Keane (QLD)